Customer Behaviour Policy

 • continuing to raise the same subject matter without providing any new evidence, continuously adding to, or changing the subject matter of the complaint.

-• Adopting a 'scattergun' approach, i.e., either submitting a complaint or other contact to several different people at the Council (such as the service involved, the complaints team, the Chief Executive, Leader or Chairman) or pursuing a complaint or other contact with the Council while complaining to others (MPs, Ombudsman, Police, Courts etc).
+• Adopting a 'scattergun' approach, i.e., either submitting a complaint or other contact to several different people at the council (such as the service involved, the complaints team, the Chief Executive, Leader or Chairman) or pursuing a complaint or other contact with the Council while complaining to others (MP's, Ombudsman, Police, Courts etc).

-19. Combinations of some or all the above.
+20. Combinations of some or all the above.
 This list is not exhaustive and persistent complainant behaviour is not limited to one (or a combination of any) of the above.

 Aggressive or Abusive Customer Behaviour

-21. In such situations, the Council may resort to involving the Police or taking legal action to address such behaviour.
+22. In such situations, the Council may resort to involving the Police or taking legal action to address such behaviour.

-Examples of aggressive and abusive behaviour include:
+23. Examples of aggressive and abusive behaviour include:

 • Hate abuse – Harassment or abuse verbally or physically that is motivated by age, disability, gender, race, religion/belief, or sexual orientation.